ChrisMacNaughton/bundle-lint/README.md

 The most basic usage is:

-    juju-lint model $JUJU_MODEL

-Additionally, a `debug` flag (`-d`) can be passed to the base command to add more verbose output:

-    juju-lint -d model $JUJU_MODEL

-To run juju-lint against a bundle rather than a model, call it like:

-    juju-lint bundle $BUNDLE_PATH
+    juju-lint $BUNDLE_PATH

+If you would like to run `bundle-lint` against a running model, you can run:

+    juju export-bundle -m $MODEL_NAME | juju-lint -